-Is 500 Calories a Day Good For Weight Loss?
+Is Eating 500 Calories a Day Good Idea For Weight Loss?

 In general, eating 500 calories a day is good for weight loss because it creates a negative energy balance where the total daily energy expenditure exceeds energy intake.
 Over a period of time, the body has no other option but to utilize fatty acids for energy and as a result, we lose weight.